Azure/azure-migrate-export/documentation/azure-migrate-export.md

 ### Execution Policy

 > [!Note]
-> The Azure Migrate Export utility configures required execution policy automatically, but we strongly recommend that users set the required execution policy before running the utility.
+> The Azure Migrate Explore utility configures required execution policy automatically, but we strongly recommend that users set the required execution policy before running the utility.

 The execution policy in PowerShell should be set to RemoteSigned, for the CurrentUser and LocalMachine.
 This can be achieved by following the steps below:
 1. Open PowerShell as an administrator.